HallOfSam/Customer-Segmentation-Analysis-Tableau/README.md

 **The analysis is achieved through documenting channel buying patterns by leveraging RFM ranking, heatmap analysis, and trendline plotting, as shwon in Tableau dashboards.**

-To understand more details of the project, please read the following:
+To understand more details of the project, please read the summary below:

 Following our analysis of the broader dataset, our group chose to conduct a more in-depth analysis of Category O. While Category O only represents approximately 1% of the total dataset, we believe it is important to fully analyze category O so that one can pinpoint sources of underperformance and areas of potential improvement.
 We believe this to be true for several reasons, including: